elastic/search-ui/docs/reference/tutorials-elasticsearch-setup-index.md

 - we have included `movie_completion` field, which is used to provide suggestion completion functionality.
 This field is not searchable, but is used to provide autocomplete functionality.
 - we have included a `suggest` field for the title field.
 This field is searchable, but is used to provide "quick hits" functionality.

-## Index Movies Data [tutorials-elasticsearch-settion-up-an-index-index-movies-data]
+## Index Movies Data [tutorials-elasticsearch-step-3-index-movies-data]

 Now with our index and mapping file created, we are ready to index some data!
 We will use the bulk API to index our data.